Ramamurti Shankar: Education

-He received his B. Tech in electrical engineering from the Indian Institute of Technology in Madras and his Ph.D. in theoretical particle physics from the University of California, Berkeley (1974).
+Shankar was born into a Tamil family.
+His elder brother was theoretical physicist Ramamurti Rajaraman.
+He received his B.Tech. in electrical engineering from the Indian Institute of Technology Madras in Chennai, India, and his Ph.D. in theoretical particle physics from the University of California, Berkeley (1974).

 Career

 His research is in theoretical condensed matter physics, although he is also known for his earlier work in theoretical particle physics.
 In 2009, Shankar was awarded the Julius Edgar Lilienfeld Prize from the American Physical Society for "innovative applications of field theoretic techniques to quantum condensed matter systems".
-After three years at the Harvard Society of Fellows, he joined the Yale physics department, which he chaired between 2001-2007.
+After three years at the Harvard Society of Fellows, he joined the Yale physics department, which he chaired between 2001 and 2007.
 He is a fellow of the American Academy of Arts and Sciences.
 He is the second Indian after S. Chandrasekhar to be a member of Harvard Society of Fellows.

-His Youtube lectures have been viewed by over 20 million people.
+His YouTube lectures have been viewed by over 20 million people.
 In 2004 he was appointed the John Randolph Huffman Professor of Physics and in 2019 the Josiah Willard Gibbs Professor of Physics.